carsten-wenderdel/wildbg/docs/dev/training.md

 After several ten thousand games a difference in equity should be visible.
 This helps to pick the strongest net.

 #### Compare all neural nets in the `training-data` folder
-- Edit [`benchmark-evaluators.rs`](../../crates/coach/src/bin/compare-evaluators.rs) and and pick the number of games that should be played per comparison.
-Even with 300,000 games the results can easily fluctuate by 0.04 equity points.
+- Execute `cargo run -r -p coach --bin compare-folder -- --state contact --number 50000` or `cargo run -r -p coach --bin compare-folder -- --help` to see all options.
-- Execute `cargo run -r -p coach --bin benchmark-evaluators`.
-After having results, you might want to repeat this with less onnx files in the `training-data` folder and more games.
+  After having results, you might want to repeat this with fewer onnx files in the `training-data` folder and more games.
+Even with 300,000 games, the results can easily fluctuate by 0.04 equity points.